SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 BA Baby Kochamma — the opportunist that also looses the big picture — drinks weak gruel locked away instead of water (seeking to gain small gains by taking the wastewater of rice cooking) — literally valuing the wastewater of a paulper.

-In order to proof his manhood, Estha BC attempting to carefully ride above emotions (cans) in order to prove his manhood
+In order to proof his manhood, Estha BC attempting to carefully ride above emotions (cans).
+This restraint of emotions ("sing outside"), of course, lead to him being abused.

 - BF Rahel "canned" by principle due to her childlike nature
 - BB Industrial botteling machine for sealing bottles leads to financial slide